 - You’ll be taxed on your distributions as regular income versus 15% on qualified dividends

 Real Estate Crowdfunding Benefits

 One of the most efficient ways to invest in real estate around the country is through real estate crowdsourcing.
-Instead of flying around the country to kick some sheetrock, one can simply invest as little as $1,000 – $5,000 in various pre-vetted deals on Fundrise’s platform.
-Fundrise only chooses the best operators.
-From there, the individual can analyze each potential deal.
+Instead of flying around the country to kick some sheetrock, one can simply invest as little as $10 in various funds on the Fundrise platform.

 Real Estate Investing Sweet Spot

 Historically, there's data that shows investors with roughly 20% allocated to real estate have outperformed those who only own stocks and bonds.
 The 20% real estate model was made famous by the ~$25B Yale Endowment, which outperformed traditional allocations 22.6% annually for decades by investing at least 20% of its portfolio in real estate.

 However, in the past, the best private real estate opportunities require minimums of $100,000 or more, making them inaccessible unless you’re very wealthy.
 The only other option is to go through middlemen who charge high fees, thereby negatively impacting returns.
 This is where Fundrise and their technology comes in because their investment minimum is so low.

 Below is a chart highlighting the different sized real estate markets.
 You and I can't buy trophy properties like the Empire State Building because these properties are just too large and expensive.
 We can buy fixer uppers to make some sweat equity.
 I did so in 2014 and learned the pains of remodeling.